mfkrypt/xss-csp/README.md

-# xss-csp
+# CSP Bypass for XSS

-Hosted XSS payload for CSP bypass
+These payloads bypass the `script-src` directive that are whitelisting https://cdn.jsdelivr.net